DynaSpan/Extended-Dapper/README.md

 ## TODO

-- Write unittests (working on it, most of the EntityRepository is covered)
+- Write more unittests (working on it, EntityRepository is covered)
-    - Execute unittests for each supported database instead of just SQLite
 - ~Setup CI/CD for automated deployment to NuGet~
 - Setup documentation
-- (Proper) support for more than 1 primary key
+- ~(Proper) support for more than 1 primary key~
-- Support for autovalues other than guid/uuid
+- ~Support for autovalues other than guid/uuid~
-- Optimize reflection calls
+- ~Optimize reflection calls~
 - Optimize relation mapping (should be able to better implement it with Dapper)
 - Implement more `SqlProviders`
 - Lazy loading of `OneToMany` and `ManyToOne` (semi-implemented; loading must be done manually)